stanford-cs149/asst2/cloud_readme.md

 ### Creating a VM ###

 1. Now you're ready to create a VM instance.
-Log in to the [AWS EC2 dashboard](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#Home) Click on the button that says `Launch instance`.
+Log in to the [AWS EC2 dashboard](https://us-west-2.console.aws.amazon.com/ec2/home?region=us-west-2#Home) for the `us-west-2` region and click on the button that says `Launch instance`.
 ![Launch instance](figs/launch_instance.png?raw=true)

 2. Choose the `Ubuntu Server 22.04 LTS (HVM), SSD Volume Type` AMI: